How to clean and maintain a shower head

 - Spot any early signs that it may be clogged, for example, if the water is not running as well as it should or the water is spraying in odd directions – these could all indicate a build-up or blockage.

 Breathe new life into your bathroom with bespoke products from Ebberns.
-With over 35 years’ experience, we specialise in transforming bathrooms, kitchens and bedrooms through custom-made designs, furniture and other personal touches.
-Discover more about our products and services by discussing your ideas with our professionals today – we serve customers across Hemel Hempstead, Berkhamsted and beyond.
+With over 35 years’ experience, we specialise in transforming bathrooms through custom-made designs and other personal touches.
+Discover more about our products and services by discussing your ideas with our professionals today – we serve customers across Hemel Hempstead and beyond.